High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Clipped Similar Triangles Method: Missing Details and Proofs

 and the total number of oracle calls equals

-\end{proof} One can also derive a similar result for \algname{R-clipped-SSTM} when stepsize parameter $a$ is chosen as in Cor.~\ref{cor:SSTM_cvx_small_batch} for all restarts.
+\end{proof} One can also derive a similar result for \algname{R-clipped-SSTM} when stepsize parameter $a$ is chosen as in Corollary~\ref{cor:SSTM_cvx_small_batch} for all restarts.
+In this case, on can choose unit batch sizes: $m_k^t = 1$ for all $k$ and $t$.

-\section{SGD with clipping: missing details and proofs}
+\section{SGD with Clipping: Missing Details and Proofs}

-\subsection{Convex case}
+\subsection{Convex Case}

-In this section, we provide a full statement of Thm.~\ref{thm:main_result_clipped_SGD_main} together with its proof.
-The proof is based on a similar idea as the proof of the complexity bounds for \algname{clipped-SSTM}. \begin{theorem} Assume that function $f$ is convex, achieves its minimum at a point $x^*$, and its gradients satisfy \eqref{eq:holder_def} with $\nu \in [0,1]$, $M_\nu$ on $Q = B_{7R_0} = \{x\in\R^n\mid \|x-x^*\|_2 \le 7R_0\}$, where $R_0 \ge \|x^0 - x^*\|_2$.
+In this section, we provide a full statement of Theorem~\ref{thm:main_result_clipped_SGD_main} together with its proof.
+The proof is based on a similar idea as the proof of the complexity bounds for \algname{clipped-SSTM}. \begin{theorem} Assume that the function $f$ is convex, achieves its minimum at a point $x^*$, and its stochastic gradient and its gradient satisfy \eqref{eq:bounded_variance_clipped_SSTM} and \eqref{eq:holder_def} respectively with $\sigma > 0$, $\nu \in [0,1]$, $M_\nu > 0$ on $Q = B_{7R_0}(x^*)$, where $R_0 \ge \|x^0 - x^*\|_2$.
 Then, for all $\beta \in (0,1)$ and $N$ such that

 we have that after $N$ iterations of \algname{clipped-SGD} with

 and stepsize

 with probability at least $1-\beta$ it holds that